 Navratri.
 Nine nights of devotion.
 Of dance.
 Of worship.
 Of goddess Durga slaying the demons that plagued the world.

 But let’s be real—your demons aren’t in old scriptures.
 They don’t wear crowns or wield maces.
 They live in your head, in your habits, in your phone.
-They’re Demons of Modern Life disguised as stress, anxiety, addiction, toxic people, and endless scrolling.
+They’re Demons of Modern Life disguised as modern life stress, anxiety, addiction, toxic people, and endless scrolling.

 Here are the 9 demons of modern life, mapped to Navratri.
 And if you’re serious about slaying them, you’ll also need a weapon.
-That’s where Solh comes in—not as a god, not as a guru, but as your support system.
+That’s where Solh comes in—not as a god, not as a guru, but as your support system .

 1. Ravan 2.0: Overthinking